 Cisco Systems, Inc. is one of the largest providers of networking equipment in the world.
 As such, they have developed a comprehensive set of network topology icons that correspond with the equipment they offer.
 Cisco’s Advanced Services Team helps organizations optimize their networks for maximum uptime, and these icons offer a clear, convenient way to communicate about those networks.

-Amazon Web Services and Microsoft Azure, two leading providers of cloud hosting services, also have their own sets of symbols for describing networks hosted on their services.
+Amazon Web Services, Google Cloud Platform, and Microsoft Azure, three leading providers of cloud hosting services, also have their own sets of symbols for describing networks hosted on their services.
 Here's an AWS network diagram:

 How to make a network diagram